zen747/pyscm/README.txt

-# pyscm
-A python state machine framework based on statecharts (scxml).

 This is a python library supporting statechart (in scxml format) originated by David Harel.
 Features like hierarchical states, parallel states, and history are ready for you to command.
 You won't find another lib as easy and flexible to use as SCM.